Joseph Wynn's Résumé

 2014–2017: BBC News

 Working across several teams, I helped to deliver the BBC's responsive web platform and new front-end component library.
 I worked on the CI pipeline that enabled teams to move from weekly deploys to several deploys per day, and built automated testing tooling to increase QA productivity.
 I later moved into a Principal Engineer position where I led the team responsible for building a better BBC News front page and the BBC's next web platform.
-As my role shifted to include more management responsibility, I focussed on growing & supporting the people around me.
+As my role shifted to include more management responsibility, I focused on growing & supporting the people around me.

 2013–2014: Rightster